AbdulellahMoj/Twitter_Sentiment_Analyzer/README.md

 # Twitter_Sentiment_Analyzer
- is a tool designed to analyze the sentiment of tweets using synthetic Twitter data.
+The Twitter Sentiment Analyzer is a tool designed to analyze the sentiment of tweets using synthetic Twitter data.
 It processes a CSV file containing tweet text, the number of retweets, and the number of replies per tweet.
+By employing a sentiment classifier, it determines the positivity and negativity of each tweet based on predefined lists of positive and negative words.
+The tool then calculates a Net Score for each tweet, representing the overall sentiment.
+Finally, it generates a CSV file with columns for the Number of Retweets, Number of Replies, Positive Score, Negative Score, and Net Score, enabling further analysis.
+Visual representation of the Net Score versus Number of Retweets can be easily created using Excel or Google Sheets, providing insights into the relationship between tweet sentiment and engagement.

+"you will need to upload your own fill"